-Management re-evaluated contracts which existed at balance sheet date (the date of the SOE), and does not anticipate losses.
+Management re-evaluated contracts which existed at the date of the SOE and does not anticipate losses.

 D. Loans and Financial Commitments

 Management accepted an offer of a temporary moratorium (3 months) on loan repayments due to Heritage Bank Limited, commencing April, 2020.
 The Council has since continued to service its loan commitments.